jrnl-org/jrnl/CONTRIBUTING.md

 ## Docs and Typos

 If you find a typo or a mistake in the docs, please fix it right away and send a pull request.
-The Right Way™ to fix the docs is to edit the `docs/*.md` files on the **master** branch.
+The Right Way™ to fix the docs is to edit the `docs/*.md` files on the **develop** branch.
 You can see the result if you run `make html` inside the project's root directory, which will open a browser that hot-reloads as you change the docs.
 This requires [mkdocs](https://www.mkdocs.org) to be installed.
-The `gh-pages` branch is automatically maintained and updates from `master`; you should never have to edit that.
+The `gh-pages` branch is automatically maintained and generated after your changes are merged; you should never have to edit that.

 ## Bugs